Helen Willetts

 Helen Willetts (born 28 November 1972 in Chester, Cheshire, England) is a meteorologist on the BBC.
 She appears regularly on BBC News, BBC World News, BBC Red Button, BBC Radio 4, BBC Radio 5 Live and BBC Radio 2.
 Willetts is an occasional weather forecaster on the BBC News at Ten on BBC One.

 Early life

 Willetts was born in Chester, England.
+She first lived in Buckley, Flintshire.
+Her father was a gas engineer.
+She grew up on Bryn Celyn in Upper Colwyn Bay in Wales.

-She was educated at Ysgol Eirias (Eirias High School) in Colwyn Bay, Wales.
+She was educated at Ysgol Eirias (Eirias High School) in Colwyn Bay.
+She first wanted to be an air hostess.
 She obtained a first class honours degree in Physics at the University of Nottingham in 1993.

-In February 1994, Willetts joined the Met Office to begin a five-month weather forecaster training course at the Met Office College based at the former RAF Shinfield Park.
+She joined the Met Office in July 1993, to begin a five-month weather forecaster training course at the Met Office College based at the former RAF Shinfield Park.
+She later worked at Cardiff, appearing on the BBC Wales news.

 Broadcasting career

 In July 1994, Willetts moved to the Weather Centre in Cardiff.
 From 1995, she was a forecaster on both BBC Television and BBC Radio in Wales.

 In 1997, she joined BBC Weather in London to work for BBC News.